Chart Color Schemes

 Population

-Population growth drivers in North Perth are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in North Perth are above average based on AreaSearch's ranking of recent, and medium to long-term trends

 North Perth's population is 10,798 as of November 2025.
-This shows an increase of 1,091 people since the 2021 Census, which recorded a population of 9,707.
-The change is inferred from ABS data showing an estimated resident population of 10,780 in June 2024 and 76 validated new addresses since the Census date.
-This results in a population density ratio of 3,494 persons per square kilometer, placing North Perth in the upper quartile nationally according to AreaSearch's assessments.
-The area's 11.2% growth between the 2021 Census and November 2025 exceeds the national average of 8.9%.
-Population growth was primarily driven by overseas migration contributing approximately 62.8% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+This reflects a growth of 1,091 people since the 2021 Census, which reported a population of 9,707.
+The increase is inferred from the ABS estimated resident population of 10,780 in June 2024 and an additional 76 validated new addresses since the Census date.
+This results in a density ratio of 3,494 persons per square kilometer, placing North Perth in the upper quartile nationally according to AreaSearch's assessment.
+The area's 11.2% growth since the 2021 census exceeds the national average of 8.9%.
+Overseas migration contributed approximately 62.8% of overall population gains during recent periods, with all drivers being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and for areas not covered by this data, it utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends project an above median growth for statistical areas across the nation, with North Perth expected to expand by 1,829 persons to reach a total of 12,627 by 2041, reflecting a 16.8% increase over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
+For areas not covered by this data and estimates post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends project an above median growth for statistical areas nationally, with North Perth expected to expand by 1,829 persons to 2041, reflecting a total increase of 16.8% over the 17 years.

 Frequently Asked Questions - Population